Using Deshaker Image Stabilization for Bicycle Video

 The Deshaker Web site lists rolling-shutter values for a number of cameras.
 I have contributed measurements for my cameras:

-The Deshaker site describes a special test procedure to measure the rolling shutter amount of a camera, but you can calculate it without having to do a special test, using a video clip with a rapid pan across a building or other object that has horizontal and vertical lines at right angles.
+The Deshaker site describes a special test procedure to measure the rolling shutter value, but you can calculate it without having to do a special test, using a video clip with a rapid pan across a building or other object that has horizontal and vertical lines at right angles.
 This is common enough in helmet-camera videos, when the cyclist turns the head.
 If the camera has a rolling shutter, the object will appear skewed.
 Stop the image on the screen, so you can advance it a frame at a time, just as with the test described on the Deshaker Web site.
 Lay a straightedge -- the edge of a sheet of paper will do -- along a vertical edge which appears skewed in the image.
 Extend the line upward and downward to measure the horizontal positions at the top and bottom of the screen.

 Checking for rolling shutter without having to do a special test shoot.